wangyipengw1p/VHDL-Xgen/examples/ex2/README.md

 # QAM signal generation
 Example from Beijing IC Design Contest for College Student, digital track, 2019, problem C

-> The specific instruction of the problem of the contest will be uploaded soon
+> The specific instruction of the problem C will be uploaded soon

 See what the tool can do for you.